The Death of Smail-aga Čengić

-The Death of Smail-aga Čengić (Smrt Smail-age Čengića) is an epic poem by Croatian poet Ivan Mažuranić during 1845 and first published in the almanac Iskra for 1846.
+The Death of Smail-aga Čengić (Smrt Smail-age Čengića) is an epic poem by Croatian poet and later Ban of Croatia Ivan Mažuranić during 1845 and first published in the almanac Iskra for 1846.
 It is based on the real events of the murder of Bosnian Ottoman army general (aga) Smail-aga Čengić by Montenegrin vojvoda Novica Cerović in 1840.
 In the poem, Smail-aga is famous for his bravery, but disparaged for his truculence; the main motif is his death, happening after he engages in a battle against the Herzegovinian Montenegrins.

 The poem was initially ordered by Dimitrija Demeter.
-It is divided in 5 sections and contains exactly 1134 verses.
+It is divided in five sections and contains exactly 1134 verses.

 Synopsis

 The poem is divided into five sections: Smail-aga's Display of Power (Agovanje), The Night Traveller (Noćnik), A Company (Četa), A Tribute (Harač) and Doom (Kob).

 Display of Power (Agovanje)

 Smail-aga rules from his fort in Stolac in Herzegovina.
 He calls his servants to gather the Highlanders he had recently captured near the river Morača.
 He also brings out Durak, an old man who advised him to release his prisoners, fearing a reprisal from the Orthodox population ("Vlachs") if he were to execute them.

 He threatens his prisoners before killing them, but the Montenegrins remain silent as they are being executed by impalement, hanging, and beheading.
 Young Turks spectate and are pleased, while older Turks anticipate reprisals and are silent with fear.
 Smail-aga is disheartened by and in awe of the fact that his prisoners retained composure.

 In a moment of awe and fury, he lashes out on Durak for advising him against his brutal ways, and threatens to hang him in front of his son, Novica.
 Durak and Novica plead for Durak's life, but Smail-aga proceeds to hang him regardless.